 Other times, Aloni presents clear proposition for new thinking and reorganization of the collective consciousness in order to evolve our reality into a more equal, liberated and humbling place to live in.
 Such article is What Do You Mean When You Say Gender? which was commissioned and published by IETM in 2016.

 Israel Aloni is the Artistic Director of ilDance which they also co-founded with Lee Brummer in 2012 in Gothenburg, Sweden.
-From January 2018 Aloni is also the Artistic Director of Tr.IPP which is a unique pathway for artists in the dawn of their career where they are mentored on the journey to emancipate themselves and unleash their individual artistic voice through holistic thinking, critical view on art and society as well as crosssectorial investigatory processes.
-Tr.IPP is operating within Transit Dance in Melbourne, Australia.
+From January to October 2018 Aloni was also the Artistic Director of Tr.IPP which was a unique pathway for artists in the dawn of their career where they were mentored on the journey to emancipate themselves and unleash their individual artistic voice through holistic thinking, critical view on art and society as well as crosssectorial investigatory processes.
+Tr.IPP happened only in 2018 in Melbourne, Australia.
 Additionally, Aloni is a member of the advisory board of BIRCA - Baekkelund International Residency Center for Artists on Bornholm, Denmark.

 Co-Founder & Associate Director